Creating a Road Map for Ediscovery: 7 Key Issues and How to Avoid Them

 Think of whether discovery might involve recovering deleted data or collecting unique file types, and decide whether computer forensics specialists may need to be involved.
 For example, if your case involves discovery of atypical forms of ESI, like Slack or MS Teams data, you may want to plan and budget for an expert’s involvement.
 Or, if your client deleted relevant electronic data before a litigation hold was ordered, you may need professional assistance to recover it.

-To prepare for these various ediscovery scenarios, attorneys should regularly consult their clients and gain a full understanding of all the relevant ESI.
+To prepare for these various ediscovery scenarios, attorneys should regularly consult their clients to gain a full understanding of all relevant ESI.

 Here are a few key questions you should ask:

 Where is the information housed?
 Is the data stored on servers, a cloud, or individual desktops?

 Who is in control of the information?
 Are there multiple individuals in charge of the information, and where are they located?

 What form is the ESI in?
 What are the file types?
 Are the documents in PDF, readable PDF, word, TIFF, Excel, or some other proprietary system of record?

 These are all critical elements to establishing a solid ESI protocol – the who, what, where, and how many?
 These are the primary questions that will (and should) be discussed during initial ediscovery meetings.
 Knowing the answers to these questions can minimize time spent tracking down missing information and limit the number of times you have to go back to a client, revise orders, and recover deleted information due to a missed litigation hold.

 Issue: Discovery is too broad and absorbs too many resources.